 2. Dive fearlessly into local cuisine.
 Expand your palette, for example in Paris or France, try the slimy escargot, the dry duck pate, the sliver liver, the cold cured meats that look alive on le assiette.
 Why travel to Petite Paris just to eat what you know?

 4. Don’t be entertained; be informed: Parisians and the Portuguese love to learn, love knowledge and to discuss, debate and deliberate.
 Politics, culture, history, are hot topics.
 Learn something about Paris’ history while in Paris.
-Visit the Carnavalet Museum (Museum of history of Paris).
-Gain some knowledge about the city and arm yourself with the tools to engage with Parisians.
+Visit the Carnavalet Museum (Museum of history of Paris) and gain some knowledge about the city and arm yourself with the tools to engage with Parisians.
 16 Rue des Francs Bourgeois, 75003 Paris, France - MAP

-In Lisbon visit the Museu de Lisboa - Campo Grande 245 - MAP
+In Lisbon visit the Museu de Lisboa, the History of Lisbon Museum- Campo Grande 245 - MAP

 5. Watch how it’s done: Market life is an important part of Parisian life.
 Watch how Parisians do it, pay attention to the process of the transaction, then imitate.
 Interact and be part of the scene.
 If something is misunderstood have faith, smile and allow your self to be guided.
 Petite Paris’ new eGuide book ‘Markets of Paris’ has a list of local and real Paris markets with market TIPS HERE

 In Lisbon go to the Feira da Ladra - the most famous antique flea market in Lisbon and watch the locals at their best!
 This market has been around since the 12thCentruy and the traders here offer everything from junk to unexpected treasures, around the Campo de Santa Clara, a square by the National Pantheon.
 The market is held every Tuesday and Saturday, from dawn to the early afternoon.
 MAP